nmathewson/tor/doc/HACKING/CircuitPaddingDevelopment.md

-Because padding from malicious Exit nodes can be used to construct active timing-based side channels to malicious Guard nodes, the client checks that padding-relatd cells only come from relays with active padding machines on them.
+Because padding from malicious Exit nodes can be used to construct active timing-based side channels to malicious Guard nodes, the client checks that padding-related cells only come from relays with active padding machines.
 For this reason, when a client decides to shut down a padding machine, the framework frees the mutable `circuit_t.padding_info`, but leaves the `circuit_t.padding_machine` pointer set until the `RELAY_COMMAND_PADDING_NEGOTIATED` response comes back, to ensure that any